Omakase app

 summary

-After a couple months completing the certificate, I decided to go back to this project and apply the changes the app desperately needed.
-I change the typography, button placement, screen size and the logo.
+After a couple of months of completing the certificate, I decided to go back to this project and apply the changes the app desperately needed.
+I change the typography, button placement, screen size, and the logo.
 And I added a navigation footer.
 It is still not finished, but I am very happy to see my overall design procession.

 Thank you for your time in looking at my work.
 Please feel free to look at the rest of my portfolio.